LeHuman/CS450/HW2/HW2.md

 \mbox{}

-This test case calls each system call possible at a set number of times.
+This test case adds on to test case 3.
+It calls each system call possible at a set number of times.
 Keeping in mind that `sbrk` is called once beforehand, these counters all add up to match the for loops for each respective system call.